-For example, in the 15:1 distillation unit layout used in \cref{fig:magic_state_factory}: \begin{itemize} \item each distillation unit requires 23 logical qubits regardless of its level; \item each distillation unit in all levels but the lowermost still requires 5 dedicated growth units supplying magic states to it, each requiring a space equivalent to a logical qubit with code distance $d_l$; \item each distillation unit in the lowermost level requires 10 logical qubits for handling the prepared magic states, 3 of which are for preparation units as determined by preliminary experiments using common hardware characterizations; and \item each distillation level $l$ still requires at least $5u_l + 4$ qubits to connect the distillation units to the upper-level growth units. \end{itemize} Based on these considerations, the total space cost for a time-optimal architecture is approximated as
+The total space cost for the MSF is given by the space required for each distillation level.
+In the 15:1 distillation unit layout used in \cref{fig:magic_state_factory}: \begin{itemize} \item each first-level distillation unit requires 29 logical qubits, plus additional qubits for magic state preparation and correction storage.
+Three preparation areas are used: the core requires a magic state prepared per time step, while the two upper areas require one every $O$ logical cycles.
+Using a steady-state approximation, the required number of preparation units per area is $n_{\text{prep}} = s \times (c_{\text{prep}}+p_{\text{prep}}) / p_{\text{prep}}$, where $p_{\text{prep}}$ is the preparation unit success probability, $c_{\text{prep}}$ is the preparation cycle time, and $s$ the required production rate; \item each higher-level distillation unit requires 28 logical qubits, plus correction storage; and \item each distillation level $l$ still requires at least $10(u_l-1) + 1$ qubits ($11u_l + 1$ for the first level) to connect the distillation units to the upper-level growth units. \end{itemize} Based on these considerations, the total space cost for the first level in the MSF is